Yaroslav-Chertov/Yaroslav-Chertov/README.md

 ---

 ### About Me :
-- :telescope: I study at Yandex Practicum and work in the largest advertising agency.
+- :telescope: I completed my Yandex Workshop as a front-end developer.
+And now I’m looking for a job in this specialty.

+I participate in hackathons, team projects and my own projects..

 - :zap: In my free time, I like to walk in nature.
 I study history and do woodcarving.